30 Cooking Tricks They Only Teach You in Culinary School

 Even though fresh is best, Appel says that frozen vegetables are often overlooked, and are great in a pinch (or during colder months when it's hard to get seasonable produce).
 They can usually be substituted into almost any recipe.

 Each ingredient adds a different flavor profile to a dish, which is why Appel recommends tasting your meal as you go.
 Use kosher salt and fresh black pepper to re-season the dish as needed.

 Janice Buckingham, a private chef and food blogger, is passionate about prep.
-According to Buckingham, every good chef should practice the art of Mise en Place, a French word that literally means to “put things in their place.”
+According to Buckingham, every good chef should practice the art of mise en place, a French term that literally means to "put things in their place."
 Wash, peel, dice, chop, and measure everything you need before you start cooking.
-This way, you won’t forget an ingredient, and everything will cook evenly.
+This way, you won't forget an ingredient, and everything will cook evenly.

 Want to peel ginger like a chef?
 Use the back of a spoon!
 Buckingham says scraping raw ginger root with the back of an ordinary spoon yields much better results than using a regular vegetable peeler.

 If you're using a bunch of cherry tomatoes in a recipe, Buckingham recommends placing them in between two plates or lids, and then running your knife through the middle.
 You'll cut them quickly and evenly.

 Buckingham suggests having a designated "compost bowl" on the counter right above your cutting board as you prep.
 Toss the scraps and tail ends of produce in as you go, making it super simple to toss scraps in a bigger compost later.
 For easy clean-up, line the bowl with a compost bag so you can wrap it up and toss it in when you're done.